 Production Design for Stage & Screen - BA (Hons) Degree

-This course focuses on a holistic approach to the design, construction and painting of sets for theatre and related industries.
+This set design course focuses on a holistic approach to the design, construction and painting of sets for theatre and related industries.
 It develops skills in design through research, creative workshops, illustration, technical drawing and CAD based systems.
 Students can work in metal, wood, scenic art and model making.

 - Course includes design, construction and supervision skills